Wyattb413/codeup.dev/README.md

 # Codeup Web Exercises

-This is a repository od exercises I did at Codeup!
+This is a repository of exercises I did at Codeup!

 Making a change